Looking for things to do in Salem, MA in October 2019? You couldn’t have chosen a better destination.

 Pop Into the Peabody Essex Museum

 Though not necessarily “witch-related,” the Peabody Essex Museum is a great stop during any visit to Salem.
-Should you happen to be visiting in the next several weeks, you may be able to catch the fantastic “It’s Alive!” exhibit currently on display.
-This is a vintage sci-fi and horror film poster exhibit of the collection of Kirk Hammett, guitarist for Metallica.
+During our visit, we were able to catch the fantastic “It’s Alive!” exhibit that was on display.
+This was a vintage sci-fi and horror film poster exhibit of the collection of Kirk Hammett, guitarist for Metallica.
 Nathan, being a sci-fi fan, was especially excited for this exhibit, but I ended up loving it too!

 Even if you visit the Peabody Essex at a different time of year, there will certainly be something to captivate you.
 There are rotating exhibits here as well as more permanent collections.
 The museum building is also quite lovely all its own.

 Step Into the House of the Seven Gables